ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 - By default, only visible columns will be exported.
 The bronze, silver, and gold columns will not.
 - If `Export All Columns` is checked, the bronze, silver, and gold columns will be included in the export.

-<grid-example title='CSV Export - Hidden Columns' name='csv-export-hidden-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 400 }'></grid-example>
+<grid-example title='CSV Export - Hidden Columns' name='csv-export-hidden-columns' type='generated' options='{ "enterprise": true, "modules":["clientside", "csv", "menu"], "exampleHeight": 400 }'></grid-example>

 ## API
 ### Grid Properties